soumendrak/hashnode/cldvv75vn000009l8gbf110di.md

     * They are working on an open-source ChatGPT.

-With the rise of LLMs there will be more choices for users, which is a good thing.
-Let's see who can have extra features, reliable infra and fine tuned answers based on the need of the users.
+With the rise of LLMs, there will be more choices for users, which is a good thing.
+Let's see who can have extra features, reliable infra and fine-tuned answers based on the need of the users.